(a) Findings and purpose.

 (3) DISTRICT means a neighborhood stabilization overlay district.

-(4) HEIGHT PLANE means a plane projecting upward and toward the subject lot from a point six feet above grade at the center line of the street adjacent to the front property line, and extending to the intersection of a vertical plane from the front building line with the maximum height established by the neighborhood stabilization overlay and continuing at the same angle to the maximum height of the underlying zoning.
+(4) HEIGHT PLANE means a plane projecting upward and toward the subject lot from a point six feet above grade at the center line of the street adjacent to the front property line, and extending to the intersection of a vertical plane from the front building facade with the maximum height established by the neighborhood stabilization overlay and continuing at the same angle to the maximum height of the underlying zoning.
 The height plane is illustrated below.
+For purposes of this paragraph, BUILDING FACADE means the front-facing exterior wall or walls of the first floor of the principal structure on a lot, and excludes the building facade of the portion of the principal structure designed or used as a parking structure or a projecting porch.
+For purposes of interpreting the vertical plane in the neighborhood stabilization overlay districts adopted prior to December 13, 2023, the term "building line" means "building facade."

 (5) INTERIOR SIDE YARD is a side yard not abutting a street.